 Bad connections, messed up orders, and asking the callers to repeat themselves can all be relegated to the “remember when” shelf once you have launched your own mobile app.
-A well thought out mobile app will not only allow customers to book a table electronically, it will also allow them to order a take-out meal electronically.
-And while using third-party delivery services such as Just Eat, GrubHub, and UberEats fulfil the same function, they can impact on your profit, brand, and overall customer experience.
+A well thought out mobile app will not only allow customers to book a table electronically, but it will also allow them to order a take-out meal electronically.
+And while using third-party delivery services such as Just Eat, GrubHub, and UberEats fulfill the same function, they can impact on your profit, brand, and overall customer experience.

 There are a few ways you could incorporate this feature into your app, but always consider user-experience when doing so.
 When accepting a take-out order, you need to collect some of the customer’s information.
 You could ask them to submit their name and contact details each time, but wouldn’t it be better to get them to register through your app?
 That way you collect all the information you need once only, and as long as the customer doesn’t log out of the app, they don’t need to enter their personal information each time they order.
 This would also simplify the experience of making a booking through your app, and improve your analysis of app usage.
 As with any registration process, collect only the information you need.

 Finally, for this to benefit both you and your customers, you need to ensure you have a system in place to manage orders placed via your app.
-Other factors to consider include notifying customers of the order’s progress, and handling collections and payments.
+Other factors to consider include notifying customers of the order’s progress and handling collections and payments.

 Ordering take-out from Olive Garden is incredibly easy, and you are only asked for standard personal information if you haven’t previously registered with them.
-During checkout you are also given the opportunity to include any special instructions, request utensils, and apply a coupon code to your order.
-Payment can either be made through the app, or on collection.
+During checkout, you are also given the opportunity to include any special instructions, request utensils, and apply a coupon code to your order.
+Payment can either be made through the app or on collection.

 6. Better Processing of Payments

 Leading on from the last point, what good is enabling customers to place food orders via your app if they can’t also pay through the app?
 We’re talking take-out orders here, not sit-down orders.
-If your restaurant is quite busy, the last thing you want do is clutter-up your front desk with take-out customers waiting to pay.
+If your restaurant is quite busy, the last thing you want to do is clutter-up your front desk with take-out customers waiting to pay.
 Making payment part of the in-app ordering process: